Designing the Stopsley Curriculum

-Our curriculum needed to be designed to develop and refine these skills throughout the children's time here at Stopsley in a structure that delivers much more than simply a set of subject based skills.
+Our curriculum develops and refines these skills throughout the children's time here at Stopsley in a structure that delivers much more than simply a set of subject based skills.
 “Content is not the heart land of the curriculum.
-The centre to which everything in it must always be returning is the sort of people we want our students to become” An Aims Based Curriculum (M Reiss J White, p46)
+The centre to which everything in it must always be returning is the sort of people we want our students to become.”
+(An Aims Based Curriculum by M Reiss J White)

-Now that we had identified the the skills and character we want to develop, we needed to find the correct vehicles to use to deliver the curriculum through.
-We looked at many different possibilities and decided that linking learning to the Global Development Goals enabled us to do this in the most effective way possible for our children and encompassed the following statement from renown educator Guy Claxton perfectly: "If the core purpose of education is to give young people a useful apprenticeship in real-life learning, then the kinds of learning they do in school has to match the kinds of learning that people do in the wider world'" (What’s the point of school?” p91).
+We use the correct vehicles to deliver our curriculum through.
+Learning at Stopsley is linked to the Global Development Goals and this approach is encompassed by the following statement from educator Guy Claxton who says, "If the core purpose of education is to give young people a useful apprenticeship in real-life learning, then the kinds of learning they do in school has to match the kinds of learning that people do in the wider world'" (What’s the point of school? pg 91).

 You can download or view a copy of each year group's most recent curriculum newsletter below...